wifisensing/PicoScenes-Manual/source/gallery.rst

    :target: /images/wideband_csi.jpg
    :align: center

-   PicoScenes provides out-of-box CSI measurement for the tunable and wide bandwidths.
+   PicoScenes provides the out-of-box CSI measurement functionality for the tunable and wide bandwidths.